 SUMMARYIf you are experiencing issues with Nuke/NukeX/NukeStudio but find that launching in safe mode resolves your issue, then it is likely that the cause of the issues you are seeing is a plug-in or customisation installed on your system.
 You can use verbose mode to determine what plug-ins/custom scripts you have installed and troubleshoot which one might be the possible cause.

-NOTE: The commands below are to launch Nuke 13.1v2 in verbose mode, if you are running a different version then please change the command to your version of Nuke.
+NOTE: The commands below are to launch Nuke 13.2v4 in verbose mode.
+If you are running a different version, then please change the command to your version of Nuke.

 Open a Command Prompt and run the following command: